-It can be helpful to discuss and write down a safety plan or at-risk crisis plan.
-Keep this plan accessible to spot the first signs of a crisis and what you can do to remain safe.
-You can create your own safety plan and share it with your supports.
-You may also develop a plan with your providers and supports that can support you better in a time of crisis.
+It can be helpful to discuss and write down a safety plan or at-risk crisis plan that you can keep accessible to recognize the first signs of a crisis and what you can do to remain safe.
+You can create your own safety plan and share it with your supports, or you may develop a plan with your providers and supports that can help support you better in a time of crisis.